What is a Junior Project Manager?

 With experience, they are expected to take on more complex tasks, leading to opportunities for managing smaller projects independently or parts of larger projects under guidance.

-• Coordinate project management activities, resources, equipment, and information.
+• Coordinate project management activities, resources, finance, and other information.

-• Liaise with clients to identify and define project requirements, scope, and objectives.
+• Liaise with clients to identify and define project management objectives, project scope, and other requirements.

 • Assign tasks to internal teams and assist with schedule management.